HistoricEngland/H.API/HGRSchemaDocumentation.md

 **CORE HGR attribute or OPTIONAL attribute**: N/A\
 **Mandatory in HGR**: Y\
 **Data Type**: String\
-**Description**: The name of the resource i.e. the dataset from which the HGR is extracted.\
+**Description**: The name of the data source i.e. the dataset from which the HGR is extracted.\
 **Validation Rules**: required, alpha\
 **Acceptable Values**: Alphanumeric